ShaunCurtis/Blazr.ComponentRegistration/readme.md

 ## BlazrSelect Component

 The main component creates an instance of the `OptionContext` and cascades it to the `ChildContent` - the `BlazorOption` components.
-It only does this on the first render as these don't need to be render again - their only purpose is to register their data.
+It only does this on the first render.
+Their only purpose is to register their data.

 The `Defer` component is used as before to defer rendering of the main component content.
 This time the component builds the `option` code directly.